gmag11/EnigmaIOT/readme.md

 ![Software Layers](https://github.com/gmag11/EnigmaIOT/raw/master/img/system_layers.png)

 - **Application layer** is not controlled by EnigmaIoT protocol but main program.
-User may choose whatever data format.
+User may choose whatever data format or final destination of payload.
 A good option is to use CayenneLPP format but any other format or even raw data may be used.
 The only limit is the maximum packet length that, for ESP-NOW is around 200 bytes.

 - **Link layer** is the one that add privacy and security.
 It manages connection between nodes and gateway in a transparent way.
 It does key agreement and node registration and checks the correctness of data messages.
 In case of any error it automatically start a new registration process.
 On this layer, data packets are encrypted using calculated symetric key.